souldern/souldern.github.io/horticultural-society/SeedOrders.md

 To obtain this number or request a catalogue and order form, please contact Diana, Ian, Bill or Carol.

-<span style="color:red">4Please Note: You should not pass on our group discount number to anyone
+<span style="color:red">Please Note: You should not pass on our group discount number to anyone
 who is not a member of the Souldern Horticultural Society.</span>